voi-api/voi-api.github.io/maas-pro.md

 }
 ```

 To be able to start a rental or get pricing, the vehicle which is subject to the rental or the pricing needs to be referenced with its id.
 Only vehicles available for rental will be part of the response.
-We recommend updating the vechile model every 7 seconds.
-There is no technical limit to the number of vechiles in a Zone.
+We recommend updating the vehicle model every 7 seconds.
+There is no technical limit to the number of vehicles in a Zone.

 ### HTTPS request